 - Mentees connect how classroom learning applies to the real world.

 Mentees attend a professional skills training workshop to learn and develop professional networking and interaction skills that they then employ at the SBE Mentor-Mentee Meet & Greet.

-At the Meet & Greet, mentees are responsible for meeting potential mentors.
+At the SBE Mentor-Mentee Meet & Greet event, mentees are first paired with mentors and then they begin developing their plan for working together.
 After the event, mentee and mentor pairs work together to identify goals they would like to commit to over the course of the remaining semester.

 Activities That Mentors May Provide

-- Host a company tour; offer job shadowing; introduce mentees to SSU alumni and colleagues in an organization.
+- Host a company tour; offer job shadowing; introduce mentees to colleagues and SSU alumni both within and outside of the organization

 - Take students to a business meeting, training session, or workshop to observe managers in professional interactions.